Abhi7219/Abhi7219/README.md

 - 👋 Hi, I’m @Abhi7219
 - 👀 I’m interested in ...Explore New Things
-- 🌱 I’m currently learning ...Full stack as well as web Development
+- 🌱 I’m currently learning ...
+Python Full stack web Development with AI Tools
 - 💞️ I’m looking to collaborate on ...Automation and coding
-- 📫 How to reach me ...Instagram-https://www.instagram.com/official_abhya_96k/?hl=en
 - 😄 Pronouns: ...Abhi
 -